Airline codes: Accounting number or prefix code

 The airline accounting code, or prefix code, is a 3-digit number, referenced by IATA and unique among all the airlines, used to identify the airline in various accounting activities such as ticketing.
-For instance, Lufthansa Cargo (LH/GEC) has been assigned 020 as accounting code, and all the flight tickets issued by that airline start with "020-".
+For instance, United Airlines (UA/UAL) has been assigned 016 as accounting code, and all the flight tickets issued by that airline start with "016-".
 The IATA code search page references the accounting code for every airline having one.